reclaimhosting/docs/docs/Getting-Started-with-Reclaim-Hosting/Client-Area-and-cPanel-Basics.md

 ![Files](http://i1071.photobucket.com/albums/u516/Brumface/ce307411-f600-4202-b78a-51cfeb530c15_zps86mr2fup.png)

 - **File Manager** allows you to manage all files connected to your account, including renaming, uploading, and deleting them.
-You can also get to your file manager using the the *Quick Links* section at the top left of your cPanel.
+You can also get to your file manager using the *Quick Links* section at the top left of your cPanel.
 - **Images** lets your manage images that have been previously saved to your account.
 Check out a cPanel documentation article on that [here](https://documentation.cpanel.net/display/PLD/Images).
 - **Directory Privacy** allows you to set a password to protect certain directories of your account.
 - **Disk Usage** helps you monitor your account's available space.
 - **File Transfer Protocol** (FTP) is a fast and convenient way to transfer large files online.
+We have a tutorial on FTP [here](http://docs.reclaimhosting.com/Miscellaneous/FTP-File-Transfer-Protocol/).

 ##### Email